 Electric boats can be run off clean, green energy.
 Charged directly from the grid, electric boat owners can choose to power their vessels from renewable electricity, making them more environmentally friendly than combustion engines.
 In contrast, diesel and petrol engines rely on vast amounts of energy to get fuel to the dockside.
 Fossil fuels have to be extracted from deep within the earth, transported great distances, refined, and distributed by road to the pump, so the energy use is staggeringly high!

 Electric boats such as the Pulse 63 use the latest in boat building technology and hydrodynamic modelling to ensure power distribution and hull form are as efficient as possible.
-The lightweight hull, combined with a hubless rim drive system, ensures instant power and little drag, resulting in minimal wasted energy.
+The lightweight hull, combined with the RAD40 Electric Drive, ensures instant power and little drag, resulting in minimal wasted energy.
 Not only is less electricity required to run an electric boat, but it’ll also be cheaper to run too.

-With a hull core made from plastic bottles, the carbon footprint of the Pulse 63 build is extremely low.
-Furthermore, the hull is stackable to reduce its freighted carbon footprint, and all materials are recyclable.
+With the hull core made from plastic bottles, and the interior deck, floor, console, engine box and hatches built from recycled carbon fibre, the carbon footprint of the Pulse 63 build is low.
+Furthermore, the hull is stackable to reduce its freighted carbon footprint.
 And where carbon production can not be avoided, RS Electric Boats is working hard to minimise its impact on the planet and reduce wastage through the MarineShift360 life cycle analysis programme.

 Electric boats are virtually silent, which makes disturbance to wildlife minimal.
 Many scientific studies suggest that the noise generated by petrol and diesel boat engines can have detrimental effects on marine wildlife.
 Not only does the noise prevent fish from hearing predators, but it can also hinder navigation for partially sighted mammals and even impact breeding cycles.
 Engine noise can also disturb wildlife living above the surface.